Drama at Woodbridge Prep

 - Text-based – exploring Shakespeare and other plays practically whilst also developing literacy skills

 - Issue-based – for example, exploring civil rights, peer pressure, social isolation etc. and develop their send of empathy

 - Skills-based – for example, learning practical techniques in masked drama, physical theatre and voice work

 Enhancing through Extra Curricular

 Formal opportunities to celebrate and apply the skills learnt in Drama lessons are important in extending and contextualising what our children have absorbed.
-We offer every child at The Abbey the opportunity to take part in a production.
+We offer every child at the Prep the opportunity to take part in a production.

-Our Queen’s House and Year 3 and 4 productions aim to be inclusive, giving all children the opportunity to perform onstage and experience theatre-making.
+Our productions aim to be inclusive, giving all children the opportunity to perform onstage and experience theatre-making.
 Every child is challenged to develop a character and sense of storytelling in rehearsal.
 The relationships that are fostered between teachers and pupils, across classes and between year groups during these projects are fruitful, and outlive the productions.

 The Year 5 and 6 production is also inclusive; however, provision is made to showcase and stretch those students for whom Drama is a real passion.
 All Year 6 children are invited to audition in order for the students to experience such processes and simulate the rigorous nature of the theatre industry.
 This project is a celebration of our students’ journeys at The Abbey and serves as a long-standing, wonderful memory for children to take with them as they enter the next stages of education.